jywu20/Notes/Linguistics/general-linguistics/methodology/basic-linguistic-theory.md

 Does everyone have the intuition that *i* is associated with short distance, and *u* is associated with long distance, and *a* is associated with mid-distance?

+## 2.5

+The term *ergative verb* is not a good one.
+Compare the behavior of an "ergative" verb like *close* in an accusative language like English:
+> The door closes.
+> He closes the door.

+and the case in an ergative language (e.g. Sec.
+3.2, (8) and (10)), we can see that in a truly ergative language, the position of O is exactly the same as S, while even in a clause with an "ergative" verb in an accusative language, the position of O is not the same as S.
+Therefore, beside the argument structure of the central verb, there must be something else that is different between an nominative/accusative language and an ergative language.
+Thus the term *ergative verb* is unnecessary and misleading.

 ## 2.6

 Useful reading list